vstinner/sixer/README.rst

 Sixer
 =====

-Add Python 3 support to Python 2 applications using the six module.
+Program to add Python 3 support for a Python 2 project written for OpenStack.

+Use basic regular expressions to find code which needs to be modified.
+Emit warnings when code was not patched or looks suspicious.

 Homepage: https://github.com/haypo/sixer